botlabs-gg/yagpdb-docs-v2/content/docs/welcome/premium.md

 #### Discord Store

 If you prefer not to use Patreon, you can purchase **a single premium slot** directly from [our Discord Store][d-store].
-Simply click on "Subscribe" and follow the on-screen instructions to complete your purchase.
+Simply click on "Subscribe" and follow the on-screen instructions to complete your purchase---it may take up to 30 minutes until the slot is available for assignment to a server on the [premium page](https://yagpdb.xyz/premium).

 If you wish to purchase multiple slots, you will need to go through Patreon as explained above.